 - To refrain from lying on a high or luxurious sleeping place (alertness: refraining from overindulgence in sleep)

-Personal items to bring: a flashlight, sheets (a fitted sheet and a top sheet), pillow case, towel and toiletries, sturdy shoes, sandals, work clothing (warm clothing in the winter months), and an alarm clock.
-Note: Please do not bring a sleeping bag or blankets.
+Personal items to bring: toiletries, flashlight, alarm clock, sturdy shoes, sandals, long sleeve and trouser outdoor clothes (for walks) and work clothing (warm clothing in the winter months).
+For short stays, please bring your own sheets, pillow case, and towel if convenient.
+Please do not bring a sleeping bag or blankets.

 Making a booking